-Waffles with Rhubarb and Rose Compote and Rose Cream
+Waffles with Rhubarb & Rose Compote and Rose Cream

 The waffles were the usual crisp and doughy delight, but the rhubarb and rose compote was just gorgeous.
 Light and fruity with a delightful rose perfume which added wondrous floral notes but didn’t overwhelm.
 As for the cream, well!
 Those softly scented clouds will just have to be repeated.

-I’m also sending this over to Elizabeth’s Kitchen Diary for the No Waste Food Challenge.
+No Waste Food Challenge with Elizabeth’s Kitchen Diary.
 There was no way I wasn’t going to use these first sticks of rhubarb, but they were sort of leftover from the cake and they might otherwise have been wasted.

 Other waffle recipes you might want to check out:

 - Buttermilk cinnamon waffles with vanilla apples via Something Sweet Something Savoury

 - Chocolate cake waffles with lemon curd and strawberries via Tin and Thyme

 - Compté cheese and potato rosti waffles via Foodie Quine